School Board Update

 With this edition of our School Board Update, we’d like to welcome you back to a new school year.
 In this Update, we discuss a recent policy of the Ontario Human Rights Commission with respect to accessing education for students with disabilities, which notes that while advances have been made in this area, there is still much work to be done.
 We also discuss three recent cases of interest which involve the following topics: a teacher’s expectation of privacy in the contents of a school-issued computer, the transfer of a student under a “Fresh Start Policy” and accessing adjudicative records of various tribunals, such as the Human Rights Tribunal of Ontario and the Ontario Labour Relations Board.

-We hope you enjoy this edition and would like to thank Kate Shao, Sarah Iaconis and Jordan Simon for their help in preparing the articles.
 Please let us know if you have any topics of interest you would like to see discussed in our upcoming Updates.

 Have a great school year!